 9. University of Cologne

 Founded in 1798 as the fourth university of the Holy Roman Empire- making it the sixth oldest university in central Europe.
-The university is operated by the state of North Rhine-Westphalia and is organized into 6 faculties; these include Faculties of Arts & Humanities, Management & Social Sciences, Mathematics & Natural Science, Medicine, Law, and Human Science.
+The state of North Rhine-Westphalia operates the university, which consists of six faculties: Arts & Humanities, Management & Social Sciences, Mathematics & Natural Science, Medicine, Law, and Human Science.

 The University of Cologne has a total of 34,500+ students with 18% of them being international students.